makersacademy/rps-challenge/README.md

 * used buttons to restrict inputs for moves
 * created Game class in Model layer to deal with game logic.
 * created Player class in Model layer to deal with player name and their move.
-* created Computer class in Model layer to deal with CPU random moves.
+* created Computer class in Model layer to deal with CPU random moves and stores it as a fixed move.
+Allows for further moves by calling `make_random_move`.